 Flavored Coffee Creamer: My pumpkin spice creamer is a copycat recipe of the coffee creamers you find in the grocery store.
 Combined with some steamed milk, this is a great way to make pumpkin spice lattes.

-Maple syrup to sweeten a latte: This natural sweetener is a delicious way to sweeten your coffee, whether it’s hot or cold.
+Maple syrup: This natural sweetener is a delicious way to sweeten your coffee, whether it’s hot or cold.
 Look at that!
 Now you’ve made a maple latte!

-Simple syrup to sweeten a latte: This just a simple mix of equal parts water and sugar that you boil for 5 minutes.
+Simple syrup: This just a simple mix of equal parts water and sugar that you boil for 5 minutes.
 When the liquid is cool, it’s a basic syrup to sweeten your coffee with.
 This is known as the “classic syrup” at Starbucks.

-Caramel sauce to sweeten a latte: Caramel sauce is an excellent way to sweeten your iced latte!
-My vanilla bean caramel sauce will give an latte a sweet toasty flavor.
+Caramel sauce: Make a caramel latte!
+My vanilla bean caramel sauce will give a latte a sweet toasty flavor.
 And my 3 ingredient salted caramel sauce will give your latte a sweet, deeply toasty, and slightly salty flavor.
 You can’t go wrong with either of these caramel recipes for your drink!

-Flavored milk to sweeten a latte: You can find some milk varieties that are sweetened these days.
+Flavored milk: You can find some milk varieties that are sweetened these days.
 Vanilla almond and soy milk are both fairly common in grocery stores.